borislavmavrin/stance-detection/README.md

 [0, 0, 0, 1]]

 Soft attention mechanism tries to learn these correspondence by modeling the weighting matrix in a soft way.
 Soft here means that the weights are not necessarily 0, 1, but rather from 0 to 1.
-This allows for the model to be end-to-end differentiable  and thus can be estimated by gradient descent.
+This allows the model to be end-to-end differentiable  and thus can be estimated by gradient descent.
 This attention mechanism can be easily adapted to a more general class of time-series problems.

 ### For more details see the thesis (file inside the repo): Mavrin_Borislav_201709_MSc.pdf